14 Oct 2013 0001 GMT+0000

 The Sydney Opera House is made up of three groups of interlocking “vaulted shells” housing two primary concert auditorium spaces.
 The shell-like structures sit upon a large platform, encompassed on the outside by stepped terraces as staging or assembly areas for visitors.

 On 20 October 1973, Queen Elizabeth II formally opened The Opera House.
-Forty years on, the building is an icon for both Sydney and Australia.
+In the decades since, the building has become an icon for city and country.
 The building endures as a “landmark” and “ambassador” for both city and country.
 Immediately telling are the roof’s white shells, looking like wind-blown sails at a distance in the harbour.

 Danish architect Jørn Utzon won the design competition in 1957 for the building.
 His brilliance was the ability to combine various elements of nature with the immediate surroundings of the physical site in the interplay among land, air, and water to “conspire and construct” a structure which would attract people into the facility and yet, simultaneously drawing people’s eyes from the building’s interior outwards to the sky, the sea, and the surrounding city.